 50241 Transfer to School District Operations.
-The local effort required for the School District operating budget and in-kind services, which are maintenance, 50407 Transfer to the General Government.
-Funding for equipment and custodial, audit, insurance, and utilities.
+The local effort required for the School District operating budget and in-kind services, which are maintenance, custodial, audit, insurance, and utilities.

 50242 Transfer to Post-Secondary Education.
 Provide post-secondary education funding on an area wide basis to institutions that are a part of the University of Alaska system.
 Funding is restricted to operations and may only be used for instruction and the operations of facilities used to provide curriculum or programs offered within the Borough.